ykawai6581/obslog_generator/README.md

   --bypass 		  : if provided, data download from wiki is bypassed. may be useful for
 			    quickly checking obslog during observation

+  --edit		  : if provide, the script will enter edit mode, where you can edit
+			    observation logs on wiki

 ### notes:
 metadata (obj_name, obstime, exp, focus) are taken from obslog, weather and comments are taken from MuSCAT2 wiki.<br/>